musikito/wikisearch/README.md

 # A wiki Search
-We will use different  methods to get the info from Wikipedia API [Wikipedia API!](https://en.wikipedia.org/w/api.php)
+We will use different  methods to get the info from Wikipedia API</br>
+[Wikipedia API!](https://en.wikipedia.org/w/api.php)

 ## Use JQuery